Keibert Ruiz Player Props: Nationals vs. Cubs

 Keibert Ruiz At The Plate

-- In 56.0% of his 75 games this season, Ruiz has picked up at least one hit.
-He's also had 19 multi-hit games.

-- He has gone deep in 12.0% of his games this season, and 3.2% of his trips to the dish.
+- He has hit a home run in 13.2% of his games this season, and 3.5% of his plate appearances.

-- Ruiz has driven in a run in 25 games this season (33.3%), including seven games with more than one RBI (9.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Ruiz has picked up an RBI in 34.2% of his games this season, with more than one RBI in 10.5% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.